Roast chicken: Pollo asado or a la Brasa

 Pollo a la brasa, also known as pollo asado, Peruvian chicken or Blackened chicken in the United States and charcoal chicken in Australia.
 The original version consisted of a chicken cooked in charcoal but the preparation has evolved and marinated meat is now roasted in the heat of the coals of a special oven called a rotombo which rotates the bird on its own axis, consistently receiving heat from the coals.
 The oven can be operated using coal, gas, or wood, with the more traditional wood being from the Prosopis pallida tree.

 Other varieties

 Rotisserie chicken has become a growing trend in the United States since the mid 1990s.
 American supermarkets commonly roast rotisserie chickens using either horizontal or vertical rotisseries.
 These chickens are a means of using unsold fresh chickens and are often sold at lower prices than fresh chickens.
 Wholesale club Costco does not recycle fresh chickens but is noted for selling 60 million of its US$4.99 whole roasted chickens each year.
 The Boston Market fast casual restaurant chain originally specialized in roast chicken.

 Tandoori chicken is a dish popular on the Indian subcontinent consisting of chicken roasted in a cylindrical clay oven, a tandoor, and prepared with yogurt and spices.

-The Levantine Arab shawarma, Turkish döner kebap and Greek gyros can be made from a variety of meats, one of which is chicken.
+The Levantine Arab shawarma, Turkish döner kebab and Greek gyros can be made from a variety of meats, one of which is chicken.
 The Taiwanese version of shawarma, shāwēimǎ (Chinese: 沙威瑪), is nearly always chicken.